My cat has a lengthy history of bringing me "gifts."

 Since the goal is automatically closing the door when the cat

-exits, detecting/inferring the cat's exit is necessary.
+exits, sensing/detecting/inferring the cat's exit is necessary.

 Design